gfranko/amdclean/README.md

 __Why would I use amdclean instead of Almond.js?__

  - Although Almond is very small (~1k gzipped and minified), most JavaScript library authors do not want to have to include it in their library's source code.
-If you are not using an AMD plugin, then amdclean provides the benefit of AMD without increasing your library's file size.
+AMDClean allows you to use AMD without increasing your library's file size.

 __AMDClean does not seem to be cleaning shimmed modules.
 What am I doing wrong?__